parrt/cs652/lectures/functional-python.md

 }
 ```

 You could make a function that but the idea of iterating through a list performing operation that gets a value happens constantly and we should not have to make a function for each one of those.
-This is the boilerplate code talking about.
+This is boilerplate code we are talking about.
 If I want to change that `+=` to `*=`, I have to make an entirely new loop.
-These are automated for us with a few keystrokes in an IDE usually but he gives us code bloat and breaks single point change rule.
+These are automated for us with a few keystrokes in an IDE usually but it gives us code bloat and breaks single point of change rule.

 One of the most common operations for me is to walk a list or other data structure to get a new list where the new elements are a function of the old or I have filtered out some of the elements.
 Python provides a number of functions from functional programming that make this really easy.